post-programming/information-physics/README.md

 *  ~~Magnetism~~
 *  ~~Capacitive Jerks~~

 Blitzkrieg For Nazi Salute To Physics.
-Let's fabricate Metaphysics and Epistemology.
+Let's fabricate Metaphysics and Epistemy.